fastly/wafefficacy/README.md

 This project tracks the payload version, waf version, and nuclei version used during an assessment.
 The underlying dependencies can also affect score results so it's import to track them to help provide context as to why a score might have increased or decreased.

-`payload version` - This corresponds to the release version of the repository, defaults to 0 if not set.
-We suggest creating a new release version anytime you add or remove test payloads.
+`payload version` - This corresponds to the release version of this repository, defaults to 0 if not set.
+We suggest creating a new release version every time you add or remove test payloads.

 `waf version` - This corresponds to vendor versioning and/or when changes have been made to your WAF.
-This is a user supplied argument and is specific to your setup.
+This is a user supplied argument (cli argument -v) and is specific to your setup.
 We recommend tracking this in which ever way best suits your needs.

 `nuclei version` - This corresponds to the version of nuclei used when the test is performed.